wjholden/Advent-of-Code-2024/README.md

 # Advent of Code 2024

+Rust!

 Third time's the charm.
-I attempted Rust in 2021 or so and very quickly realized that this wasn't a language I could easily pick up.
-If you already know C++, Java, C#, or maybe JavaScript and Go then any of those languages are pretty reachable.
+I first attempted Rust in 2021 or so but quickly realized that this wasn't a language I could easily pick up.
+If you already know C++, Java, C#, or maybe JavaScript and Go then any of those languages are pretty learnable.
 Likewise, if you're already comfortable with Julia then Python should feel pretty easy.

-Rust hasn't been like this for me.
+Rust is different.
+The borrow checker and match statement are like nothing I had ever seen before.
 I read most of the Rust Book and also most of Rust By Example, both of which require some effort to get through.
 Still, I learned the hard way (by naïvely using *Mathematica* cold on AoC years ago) that it pays to read a book first.
 Last year, I read *The Go Programming Language* by Donovan and Kernighan and it was very helpful.

 # Daily Themes and Stars